jlangch/venice/doc/readme/embedding.md

 ## Precompilation Benchmark

+Venice benchmarks are done using JMH (the Java Microbenchmark Harness).
+This has been added to the JDK starting with JDK 12; for earlier versions, the dependencies have to be added explicitly.

 The benchmark did run on a 2017 MacBook Pro (Core i7 2.8 GHz) with a Java 11 server VM.

 **Results:**